simplex-chat/simplexmq/protocol/agent-protocol.md

   - Agent A secures Bob's queue with SMP command `SKEY`.
   - Agent A sends SMP confirmation with ephemeral public encryption key and profile (but without reply queue, and without sender key).
 9. Agent A notifies Alice with `CON` notification.
-10. Agent B notifiees Bob about connection success:
+10. Agent B notifies Bob about connection success:
   - receives `HELLO` message from Alice.
   - sends the notification `INFO` with Alice's information to Bob.
   - sends `CON` notification to Bob.